Our Patron Saint: St Clement I, Pope and Martyr

 Sometime in the next hundred years the centre aisle and tower were built, in the same Kentish rag-stone.
 To this was added the redbrick Tudor porch on the south side.
 The extension of the chancel eastwards in 1872 was the first major change to the ground plan for nearly 400 years.
 In 1897 the south aisle was added and the medieval south wall pierced with an arcade.
 1913 saw the building of the Lady Chapel in memory of the saintly Edward King (1829-1910), Bishop of Lincoln, and brother of the former Rector, Canon Walker King, and uncle of the then Rector, Canon Robert King.
 (A more complete history may be purchased in the church "Leigh Parish Church of St. Clement: An Historical Description" by John Bundock.)

 Church buildings require occasional reordering to meet the changing needs of the people.
 To this end, here at St Clement?s, the Chancel area was reordered in the mid-1990s and a Nave Altar introduced.
 The Lady Chapel also received some refurbishment, the work being completed in 1998.
 A handsome timber screen, made in 1915 by Essex craftsmen, was transferred from another church in the Diocese and placed in the arch between the chapel and the south aisle.
-Three pieces of beautiful wrought-iron work, by the renowned Victorian architect John Bodley, originally placed in St Matthew?s, Westminster, now form features of the chapel: the gates to the timber screen, the gates between the chapel and the chancel, and the bracket above Our Lady?s statue.
+Three pieces of beautiful wrought-iron work, by the renowned Victorian architect John Bodley, originally placed in St Matthew?s, Westminster, now form features of the chapel: the gates to the timber screen, the gates between the chapel and the chancel, and the bracket above the statue of Our Lady.

 It is remarkable that in the whole of the 20th Century, only four Rectors served the parish.
 Canon Robert Stuart King succeeded his father in 1892 and served until his death in 1950.
 He was followed by Father John Head, Rector until 1973.
 Father Raymond Smith then served until 1986, and was succeeded by Father Stephen Jones who served until 2001.
 Fr Kenneth Havey was Rector at St Clement`s from 2002 until 2013.
 Our present Parish Priest, Fr.
 Clive Hillman, came to us in January 2014.